The Right Thing (film)

-The Right Thing is a 1963 comedy Australian television play.
-Australian TV drama was relatively rare at the time.
+The Right Thing is a 1963 comedy Australian television play, that was produced by the Australian Broadcasting Corporation Australian TV drama was relatively rare at the time.

 Plot

 The adventures of a Sydney family.
 Clarrie and Vera Hamlin are holding an engagement party for their eldest daughter Elena when a handsome young Spanish man, J.G., comes into an encounter with them.